DoD-Platform-One/Keycloak/docs/DEVELOPMENT_MAINTENANCE.md

         -f ./chart/ingress-certs.yaml
     ```

 1. **Register Test Users:** Create two test users in Keycloak, one with a CAC and one without (username/password/OTP). *Note: You may create these test users through the [admin UI](https://keycloak.dev.bigbang.mil/auth/admin/master/console/), but must also create them in the baby-yoda realm and add them to the IL2 Users group.*

 1. **Test Admin Console:** Access the Keycloak admin console using the default credentials (admin/password) and verify functionality.

-1. **Test End-to-End SSO:** Test SSO with Gitlab and Sonarqube for both CAC and non-CAC users.
-Update the `sso.saml.metadata` value in your override file for Sonarqube testing.
+1. **Test End-to-End SSO:** Test SSO with Gitlab and Sonarqube for both CAC and non-CAC users. *Note: While testing the non-CAC user, ensure there is no CAC supplied to the browser (either use an incognito window/new browser instance or disconnect the CAC/CAC Reader.).* Update the `sso.saml.metadata` value in your override file for Sonarqube testing.

 1. **Test Mattermost:** Create a user in Mattermost with username/password and then attempt to log in using the Gitlab OIDC link.
     - Browse to chat.dev.bigbang.mil and create a user with username/password.
 This option should be available if `addons.mattermost.sso.enable_sign_up_with_email` is enabled.
 This test simply validates that normal authentication works when SSO is not forced.